 Methods of practice

 Kenjutsu is usually a paired-type of practice called kumitachi.
 There are an uchidachi and shidachi.
-The uchidachi 打太刀 means the one hitting with the long sword.
-Shidachi 仕太刀 means the 'doer' of the form.
+The uchidachi 打太刀 means the one hitting or attacking with the the sword.
+Shidachi 仕太刀 means the doer or performer of the school techniques within the kumitachi.
 Shidachi is serving the schools techniques to uchidachi.
 Another reading of 仕 shi, is to serve (tsukaeru).
 It is shidachi who is usually the victor.
 Victor is not the best choice of words, but it is shidachi who is ultimately performing the action that keeps himself alive.
+Uchidachi's ultimate role is to teach the waza and impart the knowledge of the school to shidachi.

 Uchidachi is often the role that teacher or superior takes.
 It is an important function.
 Kenjutsu is not merely two people whacking each other with wooden swords.
 Uchidachi's purpose is to provide the proper space for shidachi to perform and understand the techniques.
 A weak uchidachi is just as bad as one who is mean spirited and over-bearing.